Giliott History, Family Crest & Coats of Arms

 Today's generation of the Giliott family bears a name that was brought to England by the wave of emigration that was started by the Norman Conquest of 1066.
 It comes from a diminution of the medieval given name Giles.
 That name is derived from the Greek aigidion, which means kid, or young goat.

-Lowe, Mark Anthony, Patronymica Britannica, A Dictionary of Family Names of the United Kingdom.
-London: John Russel Smith, 1860.
-Print."
-Oxfordshire is now the principal home of the Gilletts, but the name is also found in Kent.
+"In England there are numerous families who write their name Gillett and Gillot, all of French extraction." " Oxfordshire is now the principal home of the Gilletts, but the name is also found in Kent.
 In Lincolnshire the name is represented by Gilliart, Gilliatt, and Gillyatt."

 "The family may have come with William the Conqueror into England, from Gillette, a town in Piedmont, France.
 Gillette, the son of Giles."

 Early Origins of the Giliott family

 The surname Giliott was first found in Oxfordshire, but also many other shires throughout ancient Britain.
 Listed as both a forename and surname in many early rolls, the name quickly spread.

 This tradition continued even until the 14th century where the Yorkshire Polls Tax Rolls of 1379 list: Thomas Taylour et Gillot uxor ejus; Robertus Lyster et Gillot' uxor ejus; Gillote Fox; Johannes Gilotson; Willelmus Gilliote; Johannes Undyrhyll et Gyllot' uxor ejus; Willelmus Gehot; and Johannes Gylyott.

 Important Dates for the Giliott family

 This web page shows only a small excerpt of our Giliott research.
-Another 198 words (14 lines of text) are included under the topic Early Giliott History in all our PDF Extended History products and printed products wherever possible.
+Another 68 words (5 lines of text) are included under the topic Early Giliott History in all our PDF Extended History products and printed products wherever possible.